tyler-ruff/blazed-city/blazed_city/government/constitution.md

 The judicial Power of the Blazed Nation, shall be vested in one Central Court, and in such inferior Courts as the Council may from time to time ordain and establish.
 The Judges, both of the Central and inferior Courts, shall hold their Offices during good Behaviour.
 Other inferior Courts shall be located within Districts.

 ### The Council
 Within the Blazed Nation, shall exist a council which consists of majority shareholders of the Ruff Management Inc. company.
 Wherein the shares held are represented by legally binding contracts signed by each shareholder (shareholder agreement).
-These council members shall differ from members of the National Forum by way of prestige and higher authority [2](#footlinks).
+These council members shall differ from members of the National Forum by way of prestige and higher authority[^2].
 The council shall oversee the two offices, the department and admin offices of the government which are:

 ### Administrative Offices
 * [Blazed National Forum](https://www.facebook.com/groups/blazedforum)